-Our review of the Cambridge Audio Melomania 1+.
-This is the company’s next generation of TWS featuring app integration, aptX, and up to 45 hours of battery life.
+Our review of the Cambridge Audio Melomania 1+ which is a next-generation TWS featuring app integration, aptX, and up to 45 hours of battery life.
 It is priced at $139.

 Disclaimer: This is a sample to us in exchange for our honest opinion.
 We thank the team at Cambridge Audio for giving us this opportunity.

 To read more about Cambridge Audio products we have previously featured on Headfonics click here.

 Note, that this article follows our latest scoring guidelines which you can read up on here.

 The Cambridge Audio Melomania 1+ is a $139 powerhouse of a TWS that is making serious waves in the community.
 I now understand why, after experiencing it for myself during this review phase.